N0ury/ESP32-GL50_EVO-NimBLE/README.md

 For Arduino IDE just replace .cpp by .ino
 When running the sketch, we only need a serial console.
 With PlatformIO we can use the command pio device monitor, but we can also use any other app.
 One I love is CoolTerm from Roger Meier: https://freeware.the-meiers.org
+I have tried this code with ESP32, ESP32-C3, ESP32-S3 microcontrollers.

 Don't forget to modify the
 ```